History of the Lovell Lake Association

 by Anusia Hirsch

-The Lovell Lake Association was created by Carl Johnson, Bob Tucker and other dedicated volunteers in 1963 as a community organization dedicated to the preservation of Lovell Lake.
+The Lovell Lake Association was created by Carl Johnson, Morris Tucker and other dedicated volunteers in 1963 as a community organization dedicated to the preservation of Lovell Lake.
 Back then, there were fewer homes, cottages and camps on the lake, not to mention, no internet, social media or cell phones.
 The social aspect of the association was paramount and included sailboat races, dances, regular get-togethers, fireworks at Sunshine Acres, socializing after the Annual General Meeting, twice yearly newsletters and the Boat Parade.

 In 1963 the Lakeside Representative Program was established as a mechanism for communication and coordination of lake related issues to all residents and property owners on the lake as well as renters and other visitors.
 The lake was divided into 5 districts and representatives were responsible to visit properties several times per season and welcome newcomers as well as distribute flyers and newsletters.